Juangunner4/primos-marketplace/README.md

 The frontend communicates directly with Solana and other Web3 services.
 The backend simply reads and writes user information from MongoDB.
 This keeps the on‑chain logic in the client and makes the server lightweight.

+## Internationalization

+Translations for the web frontend are stored under `frontend/src/locales`.
+The mobile app uses the same `i18next` setup with JSON files located in `mobile/locales`.